 A. No, as the volume of floodwater that would be prevented is displaced over such a large area, in this case both Langstone and Chichester harbours, the actual increase in water level observed elsewhere in these harbours would be negligible.

 Q. Why don’t you dredge the harbours to make space for more water?

 A. Both Langstone and Chichester Harbours are home to a range of highly protected intertidal habitats and species under both national and international environmental laws.
 Dredging in the harbours would damage these habitats and impact on the protected species present.
-Given the large volume of water entering into both harbours, a decrease in water level from dredging would be negligible.
+Given the large volume of water entering both harbours, a decrease in water level from dredging would be negligible.

 Q. Flood gates are proposed at certain places along the frontage, who will shut these?

-A. Maintaining and improving access along the frontage was a key consideration from the community following stakeholder working group meetings and at the short list engagement event.
+A. Maintaining and improving access along the frontage was a key priority from the community following stakeholder working group meetings and at the short list engagement event.
 This has been factored into the option appraisal process and will continue to do so throughout detailed design.